 Mark's shorter work has appeared in The Guardian, The Age, The Big Issue, and in journals both here and overseas.
 His writing is also sometimes heard on ABC Radio National.

-Mark graduated with a criminal justice degree and worked extensively in the justice system, before changing direction and deciding to write.
+Mark graduated with a criminal justice degree and worked in the justice system before changing direction and deciding to write.
 Originally from Italy, he grew up in rural Victoria.
-Mark now lives in Melbourne and is already working on his next work of fiction.
+He now lives in Melbourne and is working on his next novel.